 - Birth centre There are specialised centres kitted out purely for delivering babies.
 Sometimes they have these in hospitals.
 They’re usually more relaxed than hospitals, however.
 A sort of happy medium between a hospital and a home birth.
 But like with a home birth, if you do need extra care during labour you may end up being transferred to a hospital.

 - Water birth Many mums say a warm water birth delivery is much more comfortable and relaxing in comparison to delivery on dry land.
 Many don’t even require pain relief.
 With a water birth you’re usually the first to hold your baby.
 A birthing pool can be set up in your own home or you can find them at birthing centres and most hospitals.
 If it’s possible, and the midwife agrees to it, your partner can even hop in with you for support – but again, check this with your midwife.

-There’s no doubt about it, labour and birth comes with some pain, it’s up to you how you manage it.
+There’s no doubt about it, labour and birth comes with some pain, it’s up to you how you manage these symptoms of labour.
 It helps to discuss the options with your midwife and your birthing partner ahead of time so you can put it in your birthing plan.
 Of course you might change your mind once you’re experiencing labour.
 It’s worth bearing in mind that some of these require preparation or planning while others may be available if requested early enough during labour in a hospital or a birthing centre.
 For more information on the signs of labour and pain relief available click here